Frequently Asked Questions

 Why don’t you work after dark?

 All of my searches are scheduled during the daytime hours.
 I can start as early as sunrise and I will work as late as sunset, all year round.
-I do pet detective work full time (in addition to part time dog show photography, promoting my book, doing intuitive communication work and showing my dogs), so I am available seven days a week, morning, afternoon or evening.
 In the summer hours, this enables me to do searches earlier and later into the day, while in the winter, my hours are more restricted.

 The reason why I work daytime hours only is primarily for safety reason.
 “Safety First” is my motto in life.
 Even though we wear safety vests, which makes us completely visible to all people in back and in front of us, many times on searches we are walking on roads with no shoulders or sidewalks.
 On many of these roads, drivers are not expecting to see pedestrians, so they drive fast and don’t look for us.